Hair Color Ideas and Inspiration

 Brighten Up Your Look With Marigold Hair Color

-In case you hadn’t heard yet, signs of spring are popping up all over the place.
-With the blooms and rain comes a whole new wave of colorful hair colors, keeping us inspired while we wait for temperatures to hit July-level highs.
+In case you hadn’t heard yet, signs of fall are popping up all over the place.
+With the leaves and wind comes a whole new wave of colorful hair colors, keeping us inspired while we watch temperatures to drop.
 Among the latest and most exciting shades is marigold hair color, inspired by the frilly flower that your mom has probably planted in her garden at least once.

 We’ve already seen lilac and rose have their time in the spotlight, so it makes sense that the next great wave of vivid hair color would be similar.
 Looking to learn more about this sunny fashion statement?
 Read on.

 Marigold’s rise in popularity echoes the return of ‘70s-inspired colors: Browns and golds are ruling the runways, so it only makes sense we’d wear them on our hair.